fstnetwork/module-api/API_Reference/Campaign/createSmartTokenCampaign.md

         - The denominator of this fraction.
         - Required: Yes
     - **`cap`** \<string>
-      - Total amount of token for sale during this campaign stage.
+      - Total amount of Smart Token for sale during this campaign stage.
 The format is Decimaled Number.
       - Required: Yes
     - **`isPrivate`** \<boolean>
       - The campaign stage is private or not.